KnpLabs/KnpUserBundle/Resources/doc/index.md

 that the login form and all the routes used to create a user and reset the password be available to unauthenticated users but use the same firewall as the pages you want to secure with the bundle.
-This is why you have specified that the any request matching the `/login` pattern or starting with `/register` or `/resetting` have been made available to anonymous users.
+This is why you have specified that any request matching the `/login` pattern or starting with `/register` or `/resetting` have been made available to anonymous users.
 You have also specified that any request beginning with `/admin` will require a user to have the `ROLE_ADMIN` role.